theanine3D/overte-addons/README.md

 ## Bridge Server
 A work-in-progress WebSockets server script that runs within an existing Overte domain server (via assignment client).
 The bridge server provides a friendly WebSockets API for other software, engines, and platforms to connect to the Overte domain server and interact with it.
 For now, instructions to set it up are primarily found in the script itself, but you can add it to your domain server via the server's web-based settings panel ("Content" -> Scripts).
 Blender bridge functionality still needs to be implemented.
 Note: extremely alpha and in need of more testing, so do not use in a production environment yet.

+Currently, Overte randomizes the port of every WebSocketsServer, making this script less useful.
+However, [an issue](https://github.com/overte-org/overte/issues/396) has been created for this limitation in Overte to be addressed.

 ## Pets
 ![image](https://user-images.githubusercontent.com/88953117/232934794-178226a0-a672-4331-b185-b22624331f37.png)